Rogue Warrior (video game): Reception

 Rogue Warrior received "unfavorable" reviews on all platforms according to the review aggregation website Metacritic.

 GameSpot said of the PC and Xbox 360 versions, "This dreadfully boring, expletive-filled, extremely short shooter is an absolute rip-off."
 IGN said that the gameplay is poorly done.
-GameZone's Natalie Romano said of the Xbox 360 version, "A very disappointing game from start to finish, Rogue Warrior is a game that brings nothing new to the genre nor does it make for a fun first-person shooter worth the money.
-Simply put, this isn’t just an awful shooter but it’s also a terrible game.
+GameZones Natalie Romano said of the Xbox 360 version, "A very disappointing game from start to finish, Rogue Warrior is a game that brings nothing new to the genre nor does it make for a fun first-person shooter worth the money.
+Simply put, this isn't just an awful shooter but it's also a terrible game.
 Sorry, but this is one hero we would like to leave behind."
-Andrew Reiner of Game Informer concluded that "with the gunplay being as bad as it is, and the story coming across as a six-year-old’s interpretation of Cold War events, the only fun comes from the possibility of stepping into the shoes of a blatantly homoerotic Rambo".
+Andrew Reiner of Game Informer concluded that "with the gunplay being as bad as it is, and the story coming across as a six-year-old's interpretation of Cold War events, the only fun comes from the possibility of stepping into the shoes of a blatantly homoerotic Rambo".